NtImage

 -c The -c option is used to compress the output file(s).
 It currently uses a modified zip format.
 This means that it is not currently compatable with FTK, SMART or ENCASE.
 Eventually the compression will be SMART and FTK compatable.

--L + logfilename The name of a log file to place some accounting information, and the hash information.
+-l + logfilename The name of a log file to place some accounting information, and the final hash value information.
 The logfile is Never overwritten.
 It is always appended to.
 The environment variable set LOGFILE=[...\fullpath...\]filename, can be set.
 If it is, the program will use filename as the logfile. (-L logfilename overriddes the environment setting).

 -V (Verbose output) Show some debugging information on the screen.
 It lets the user step through some initial information to verify the source/destination are the correct choices.